Learn more about the Jubilee Fellows program

-Jubilee Fellows are students who have been accepted into the Jubilee Fellow Program.
+Jubilee Fellows are students who have been accepted into the Jubilee Fellows Program.
 This program is designed for twelve promising students who are strongly inclined toward Christian leadership and church ministry, and it aims to foster the next generation of church leaders.
-Students sometimes have a sense that God is calling them to ministry, but they aren't sure what "job" they should pursue or what steps they should take after graduating from Calvin.
+Students sometimes have a sense that God is calling them to ministry, but they aren't sure what job they should pursue or what steps they should take after graduating from Calvin.
 Others may already have a sense that God is calling them to continue their studies in seminary, or pursue a particular job in church ministry.
-In either case, the Jubilee Fellows program seeks to help these students explore their vocational calling through interdisciplinary learning, mentoring, and ministry experience.
+In either case, the Jubilee Fellows Program seeks to help these students explore their vocational calling through interdisciplinary learning, mentoring, and ministry experience.

 What does a Jubilee Fellow do?

 Jubilee Fellows participate in a lively program.
 During the spring semester of their junior year, they take a seminar course which studies the vision, lives, and theologies of those who have made great contributions to the Christian church through the centuries.
 They learn about spiritual disciplines, such as personal and communal prayer, and reading and memorizing scripture.
 They read a variety of books, both historical and contemporary, listen to guest speakers, and do a bit of personal research on a Christian leader of their choosing.
 The semester-long course meets weekly over dinner to foster fellowship and a sense of community among the Jubilee Fellows and the course instructors.

 Following the course, Jubilee Fellows set out on ten-week summer internships in congregations throughout North America.
 This component of the program is often the highlight for students, providing them with first-hand experience in the day to day life of a church.
 "I feel more passionate, committed, focused, and refreshed to serve others," says former Jubilee Fellow Josh Song.
 "This internship served as a reawakening of passion for the work of the Kingdom of God in my life."